Geography: Human

-Human geography (or anthropogeography) is a branch of geography that focuses on studying patterns and processes that shape human society.
+Human geography (or anthropogeography) is a branch of geography that studies the patterns and processes that shape human society.
 It encompasses the human, political, cultural, social, and economic aspects.
 In industry, human geographers often work in city planning, public health, or business analysis.
 Various approaches to the study of human geography have also arisen through time and include behavioral geography, culture theory, feminist geography, and geosophy.
 Human geographers study people and their communities, cultures, economies, and environmental interactions by studying their relations with and across space and place.

 Human geography can be divided into many broad categories, such as: